sadlerjames/OOP-Coursework/README.md

 - Check all naming conventions adhered to throughout
 - Go through lecture slides/workshops, implement as many concepts as possible
 - Should you be able to show post children details of the generic empty post? (actionable?)
+- Should description be "null" if not set?
+- PostIDNotRecognisedException - generalise message.
+Does it matter where it's thrown from?

 Question list:
 - showIndividualPost - should it show only the number of direct comments on that post?
 - showIndividualPost - how to deal with message = "" being needed, however redundant
 - Check type in showPostChildrenDetails
 - Does our test file get marked?
-Do we need assertions in the code aswell as test file?
+Do we need assertions in the code as well as test file?